 Upsell with high-margin complementary services to earn more on your low-margin product, which is coworking.

 - You can offer a lawyer/accountant's services as well.

 Attract well-off customers.

 If your members are mostly freelancers and digital nomads you probably won't get far in terms of revenue.
 They just don't earn much.

-However, if you expand your target audience and sell memberships to:
+So, you need to expand your target audience and sell memberships to: